-Basic repair & extension of the Aldingen lock
+Basic repair of the Aldingen lock

 Initial situation